 Let’s be honest, you are going to use and abuse your kitchen.
 It is designed to prepare and host meals for your family and friends.
 The surface that will get the most abuse (along with the floor) is the countertop.

-White/ light countertops are trending right now and everyone loves the look of marble.
-It has natural veining that brings some more organic like design to the space.
-Marble looks great, however is NOT kitchen friendly.
+White/ light countertops are trending right now, and everyone loves the look of marble.
+It has natural veining that brings some more organic-like design to the space.
+The marble looks great; however, it is NOT kitchen-friendly.

 This is why we prefer quartz composites or centered stone countertops if you want that natural marble look.
 We interviewed NEOLITH and CAMBRIA at the Kitchen and Bathroom Show last year and also created this Pinterest Board showing even more marble top options for your kitchen.